Optimus Prime: Generation 1

-While the other Autobots searched for the Matrix on Earth, Optimus Prime searched for Vector Sigma, guided through the dangers of the planet's catacombs by the spirit of Alpha Trion.
-Prime eventually arrived at the computer, only to find his way barred by Cyclonus and Scourge.
-At that moment, Hot Rod arrived with the Matrix, the same with which Alpha Trion merged, re-energizing it.
-The Matrix transformed Hot Rod back into Rodimus Prime and, for the first time, the two Primes fought side by side and defeated Galvatron.
-Before Rodimus could implement the Matrix to stabilize Vector Sigma, however, Optimus Prime merged himself with the computer, restoring its balance to save the planet.
-Optimus Prime sacrificed himself, dying again only a few short episodes after his rebirth.
-Later, Prime would make a final and permanent return in the Japanese Transformers continuity, Battlestars: Return of Convoy.
-This entry was only available in print, appearing in the TV Magazine, a Japanese publication.
-Optimus Prime, Bumblebee and Spike Witwicky are the only main characters to appear in all of the seasons of The Transformers animated series and survived throughout the show.
-Optimus reappears in Generation 2: Redux, a Botcon magazine which is set after the events of the final episode as a flashback where he led the first generation of Autobots to pursue Galvatron and Zarak in deep space.

 Transformers: Robots in Disguise

 Optimus Prime is the fictional protagonist of the Transformers: Robots in Disguise (Fire Convoy in the original Japanese version) branch of the Transformers universe.
-Based on the character of the same name, Prime once again leads the Autobots against the Decepticons.
+Based on the character of the same name, Prime once again leads the autobots against the Decepticons.
 His voice actor, Neil Kaplan, does his voice in a style reminiscent of that of Peter Cullen, the voice of the original Optimus Prime.
 Wired Magazine nominated Fire Convoy as one 12 most ridiculous Transformers ideas of all time.

 Hidden on Earth as common, everyday vehicles, the Autobots are forced to emerge when Megatron and his Predacons arrive and wreak havoc in their attempts to attain the power of Earth's various energy sources.
 In this universe, Optimus Prime transforms into a fire engine.
-This is also the very first incarnation of Optimus Prime to transform into a Fire Engine.
+This is also the first incarnation of Optimus Prime to transform into a fire engine.